SilkRose/Pony/src/stories/darling-and-date/04-darling-and-date.md

 Rarity decided to play along.

-As the lights changed in brightness from Pinkie's touch, Rarity slid down in time with the lights, hiding under the table in the dark and sitting up proper at fill brightness.
+As the lights changed in brightness from Pinkie's touch, Rarity slid down in time with the lights, hiding under the table in the dark and sitting up proper at full brightness.

 When Pinkie noticed, she watched Rarity out of the corner of her eye.